michel-leonard/C-Quadratic-Sieve/README.md

 *A **Knuth-Schroeppel** multiplier make the algorithm completes up to 2.5 times faster, 1.45 times on average.*

-*The quadratic sieve could factor number fewer than 120-bit without using two multipliers, this possibly interesting challenge is left to any keen developer.*
+*The quadratic sieve could factor number fewer than 120-bit without using two multipliers, this interesting challenge is left to developers.*

 ### qs_parametrize, preparation_part_4